JayKayAce/Technical-Articles/tutorials/Automating Application Building/article/Automating Application Building.md

 ```

-This is the skeleton you are going to use for our application, and it is ready to test from the command line out using:
+This is the skeleton you are going to use for your application, and it is ready to test from the command line out using:

 ```shell
 c:\Code> python todo.py